-Kylie Jenner and Travis Scott Party in Boston Amid Romance Rumors
+Kylie Jenner and Travis Scott Show PDA in Boston

-Are things heating up between Kylie Jenner and Travis Scott?
+It appears things are heating up between Kylie Jenner and Travis Scott.

 The two appear to be spending more time together recently.
 On Saturday, Kylie and Travis were spotted in the Boston area, where he had two shows.
 She wore a knit nude crop top, paired with a white jacket and matching pants and shoes and carried a Louis Vuitton Limited Edition Cerise Speedy 25 purse.